jdegand/devchallenges-cat-wiki/README.md

 - Benefits page could be refactored to use better semantic html i.e. list or dictionary list.
 - Convert app to use an App directory versus prior pages setup.
 - Styling tweaks -> not all viewport sizes look good
+- European Burmese still a problem but now the page will not render.

 ## How To Use